HPC News Bytes – 20260504

 – China’s tech companies place $5 billion of orders on US chips

-– Intel improves hardware for on-chip AVX (or APX) vector instructions
+– Intel improves on-chip vector instructions

 – 2023 Gordon Bell Prize Finalists also point to TOP500